 Australian Psychological Society.
-(2024).
-Designing Neurodiverse inclusive events: Creating accessible experiences for all.
+(2025).
+Neurodivergent-inclusive events guidelines: Creating accessible experiences for autistic people and those with ADHD.

 Disclaimer and Copyright

 This guide and its content are protected by copyright law.
 Unauthorized reproduction, distribution, or use of this guide or any part of its content is prohibited without the express written permission of the Australian Psychological Society.
 For permissions, contact externalengagement@psychology.org.au